ltang500/ltang500.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: <a href="https://www.ece.cmu.edu/">Department of Electrical and Computer Engineering</a> • Carnegie Mellon University
+subtitle: <a href="https://www.ece.cmu.edu/">Department of Electrical and Computer Engineering</a> • Carnegie Mellon University

 profile:
   align: right